Shrestha8050/Notes/Mern/dataTypes.md

 ## Primitive data

 1. String
-   -Represents a sequense of characters
+   - Represents a sequense of characters
+   - Single quote or double quote represents a character or string
+   - Example :
-   -Single quote or double quote represents a character or string -Example : var name = Mark' var address = "somewhere in the earth" var character = 'a' || "b"
+     var name = Mark'
+     var address = "somewhere in the earth" var character = 'a' || "b"

 - 2 Number
   -Represents a number